 Study group.
 Seminar participants will participate actively in meetings by facilitating and participating in discussions, presenting their projects or other works-in-progress, and giving constructive feedback to others.

 The first and last meetings of the academic year will be in-person.
 Other seminar meetings will be held on Zoom.

-Up to 15 UW-Madison faculty, academic staff or graduate students who teach language courses and/or conduct research on language teaching and learning.
+Up to 12 UW-Madison faculty, academic staff or graduate students who teach language courses and/or conduct research on language teaching and learning.
 Participants in the inaugural Committed to Change seminar in 2020-21 are welcome to apply to participate in the 2021-22 seminar, but no prior experience with the seminar is required.
 All are welcome!

-Readings are being selected by the group.
-The facilitator will provide a list of possible readings in advance of the first meeting.
+Readings will be selected by the group.
+The facilitators will provide a list of possible readings in advance of the first meeting.
 Participants will be encouraged to share other readings or resources for the group to consider.

 - Relevance of the seminar to the applicant’s teaching or research interests

 - Representation among types of appointments (graduate student, academic staff, faculty)